-Field sobriety tests consist of the horizontal gaze nystagmus, the walk and turn test, and the one legged stand.
-There are many flaws in the design of the tests which were created by the National Highway Safety people through the California Highway Patrol.
-Their original design was to standardize tests so that law enforcement could tell whether a person’s blood alcohol content was over .10.
+The National Highway Safety group through the California Highway Patrol created those tests.
+Those tests have many flaws.
+Their original design was to standardize tests so that law enforcement could tell whether a person's blood alcohol content was over .10.
 It has become more of a Simon says game that police play in order to show lack of physical dexterity and blame that lack of dexterity on alcohol or drugs.
 The State Patrol publishes a DWI Detection and Standard Field Sobriety Testing manual to teach law enforcement how to perform the tests.

-- 6. Uses arms to balance.
+6. Use of arms to balance.
 The suspect raises one or both arms more than 6 inches from the sides in order to maintain balance.

 Law enforcement are looking for four clues in this test.
 A good cross examination will show that most people struggle to perform these tests and that there are non-alcohol related reasons for each and every clue.

 2. Suspect uses arms for balance.
 Suspect moves arms more than 6 inches from his side in order to maintain balance.

 4. Suspect puts foot down before 30 seconds has elapsed.

 Please feel free to contact Attorney Rudolph directly at 920-730-8533 with any legal questions or to schedule a consultation.
 If you prefer to be contacted by us, fill out the online form and we will get back to you promptly.